loosolab/FRED/docs/source/standalone.rst

 How to install
 ----------------

-The standalone Version of FRED is located in a `separate Repository <https://github.com/loosolab/FRED_standalone>`_.
+The self-hosted version of FRED is located in a `separate Repository <https://github.com/loosolab/FRED_standalone>`_.

 1. Clone the repository